 Statistics can be cold and impersonal.
 They also tend to portray a singular viewpoint.
 An individual with a diagnosis of heart failure can live a long life given early intervention and proper ongoing treatment.
 The death rate is highest in the first year after an official diagnosis, possibly due to the severity of the initiating or causative medical condition leading to the diagnosis.
 Survival following the diagnosis of congestive heart failure is worse in black ethnic groups than it is in other groups, and high blood pressure certainly plays a factor in this.
 It is also worse in men than women; but, even in women, only about 20 percent survive much longer than 8 to 12 years from the time of diagnosis.
 In fact, the outlook for any person diagnosed with heart failure is not much better than for most forms of cancer.
-The fatality rate for congestive heart failure is especially high, with one in five persons dying within the first year following diagnoses.
+The fatality rate for congestive heart failure is especially high, with one of every five persons newly diagnosed dying within the first year following recognition of the condition.
 Of these early deaths, sudden cardiac death is common, occurring at a rate of six to nine times that of the general population.

 For those with heart failure who make it through the difficult first few years following diagnosis, the causes of death broaden out somewhat, though sudden cardiac death remains a possibility.
-Many clients with heart failure die from complications of infections, like pneumonia, that target areas with increased vulnerability due to the comorbid condition of heart failure, although any form of infection is life threatening to a person with a weakened heart.
+Many clients with heart failure die from complications of infections, like pneumonia, that target areas with increased vulnerability due to the comorbid condition of heart failure, although any form of infection is life-threatening to a person with a weakened heart.
 Attempts to get good numbers on heart failure mortality are difficult as the official cause of death may be a hodgepodge of diagnoses that exclude the root cause of heart failure.
 For example, a diagnosis of pulmonary edema could really mean the presence of heart failure.
 However it might be phrased, heart failure remains a highly lethal condition.

 Controlling electrolyte shifts is a major factor in dysrhythmia control in heart failure clients.
-Basic lab work is therefore needed on a routine basis, and a thorough cardiac work-up is also an early must.
+Basic lab work is therefore needed on a routine basis, and a thorough cardiac workup is also an early must.
 Of particular interest are the results of the 12-lead EKG, both during stress and non-stress, as this will show how the heart’s electrical activity is actually functioning.